Liberty's Breanna Stewart plans to play in Game 2 of playoffs vs. Mercury despite knee injury scare

 Stewart didn’t practice Tuesday.

-Stewart, who had 18 points and six rebounds before leaving Sunday's game, missed about a month of the season with a bone bruise on the other knee, suffered in late July.
+Stewart, who had 18 points and six rebounds before leaving Game 1, missed about a month of the season with a bone bruise on the other knee, suffered in late July.

 Game 3 would be Friday in Phoenix.